 User Environment

-There are currently about 15 MLP centers contributing biochemical data to PubChem.. each of these centers uses different techniques, processes and tools to define assays and load them into PubChem.
+There are currently about 15 MLP centers contributing biochemical data to PubChem.
+Each of these centers uses different techniques, processes and tools to define assays and load them into PubChem.
 The people involved usually hold several roles (e,g, curator and assay registrar) and currently most come more from an informatics background than a biology background.
 The current workflows for loading data into PubChem are considered intrusive and not suitable for use by biologists (the complexity takes too long to understand and use with little benefit to the user).

 In general the benefit of good data entry (high quality data) is not received by the entry personnel but by the data query experts.
 This separation of workload/effort and benefit makes persuasion to encourage data entry difficult.